FKuhlewind/Portfolio2/README.md

 Portfolio #2
 =============

-These are the files for my second and final portfolio.
+These are the files for my second and final portfolio:

 <ul>
   <li>index.html</li>